slitcch/slitcch.github.io/_posts/2022-07-16-got-opencomposite-working.markdown

 * OpenComposite: a library that I help develop for fun that pretends to be an OpenVR runtime while really just translating its calls to OpenXR.

 Basically... on PC, VRChat is OpenVR only.
 So, usually, it only works with SteamVR.
 And SteamVR on Linux *sucks*, like, a lot.
-Last I tested it it had like 150ms head tracking latency, which was so bad that it didn't even make me sick; it just completely stopped being immersive.
+Last I tried it, it had around 150ms head tracking latency, which was so bad that it didn't even make me sick; it just completely stopped being immersive.

 I use Linux for my job, and it's annoying to have to reboot to Windows for this one thing and not have all my regular stuff.
 Since VRChat purportedly only works with SteamVR and SteamVR for Linux isn't an option, what can we do?

 Well there's this thing called [OpenComposite](https://gitlab.com/znixian/OpenOVR).
 It's mostly developed by [this guy](https://znix.xyz/) but also by a bunch of other people [here](https://discord.gg/2EsWQk8ktp).
 It's a really cool idea, and since Monado is so familiar to me, would alleviate my problems, if it worked.
 ZNix recently got the input bindings working well enough that VRChat *worked* with OpenComposite, but there were two big problems:

-* VRChat only ran at like 15fps, and indeed *any* Vulkan OpenVR app, even native ones, ran really slow.
+* VRChat only ran at ~15fps, and indeed *any* Vulkan OpenVR app, even native ones, ran really slow.
 * libsurvive, the open-source reverse-engineered implementation of Lighthouse tracking that I use in my setup, for some reason was hogging my Index's microphone device, so I couldn't actually use it to talk.

 The second one was an easy & fun fix, and you can see it in all its glory [here.](https://github.com/cntools/libsurvive/pull/274/commits/0ad93398b7ae05922ef9388b47e50fb2f7a49b9d) The interesting thing here is that one of the USB devices that represented the interface for talking to one of the controllers was also somehow a USB microphone device.
 Meaning that when we tried to grab the talking-to-controllers devices, we also grabbed the microphone device.
 My PR just goes through libusb's method of seeing "hey what interfaces does this device have" and makes sure libsurvive leaves any audio interfaces alone.
 Works great so far.